“How To” Mesa Packages#

 pip install https://github.com/<path to project>

-The commands above should also work with Anaconda, just replace the pip with conda.
+The commands above should also work with Anaconda, just replace the

 Package Development: A “How-to Guide”#